adheeshc/Motorized-Car-Jack-with-Hyrdraulic-Support/README.md

 # Motorized-Car-Jack-with-Hyrdraulic-Support

-Hardware Model of Motorized Car Jack was developed
+#### **PROJECT DESCRIPTION**

+the project is targeted to analyze the development of a Motorized Car Jack using the Car Battery(12V) .
+The use of hydraulics and gearing mechanisms have aided in providing support and making it easier to lift heavier loads.

-Look at CAD Model of the same and the report for more decription about the project
+Please read the project report for more description about the project